evrythng/epcis2.js/README.md

 ### Versioning

 When contributing, please make sure to update the version of the library in the `package.json` file.
-You'll also need to update the CDN links in the `README` as well as the `example/web-example/index.html` file.
+You'll also need to update the CDN links in the `README` as well as the `example/web-example/index.html`'s CDN link.